NoahBurkholder/wiki-noah/git.md

 * Read [how to make adequate commit messages](#scrutinize-your-commit-messages) below
 * All greenlit files (marked green) will be part of this commit.
 Red files will be ommitted.

-And finally since everything which has happened has only happened locally, we want to reflect our changes in the cloud repository.
+And finally since everything which has happened has only happened locally, we want to reflect our changes in the cloud repository, hosted on GitHub or GitLab or equivalent services.

 * Type `git push` and hit Enter to reflect these changes online.
 * After it pushes, other developers will be able to access the branch you just pushed to receive your changes.